AWSome-Town-Hall/Resources/README.md

 The easiest approach is to use the make your changes here on GitHub:

-1. Clone the GitHub Repository ``git clone https://github.com/AWSome-Town-Hall/AWSome-Town-Hall.github.io.git ``
+1. Fork this GitHub Repository ``https://github.com/AWSome-Town-Hall/AWSome-Town-Hall.github.io/fork ``

 2. Create a new branch from main branch `` git checkout -b <githubusername-patch>``